A great Git commit

 Description

 Secondly, the body should provide additional information about the changes in the commit, if necessary.
-And remember, while the subject line is a general summary of the commit, the body is not.
-After all, the "'how'" of the changes is clear from the code itself; no need to repeat it in the body.
+This can include why the changes are made, why the original solution is no longer good, or even an explanation why the original code never worked.
+Remember, while the subject line is a general summary of the commit, the body is not.
+After all, the “how” of the changes is clear from the code itself; no need to repeat it in the body.

 Metadata or trailers